 Identifying shareholders is only the first step; the next is to ensure you know who is voting for those shares.
 (Don’t chase people who don’t have actual voting authority) These are the people who will determine your company’s future.

 One tip is to try and find one person, hopefully, someone you can then leverage and work through whatever that particular investor’s organizational structure is.

 You need to set an agenda based on your audience of shareholders and voters.
 Take a look at your corporate governance processes with a critical eye.
 Prepare for any questions or concerns from your shareholder community.
 Anticipate needs rather than push your company’s agenda.

 Determine whom you need most.

 Issuers can make strategic errors when they target investors for communication.
-Set aside concerns of which shareholders have the largest stakes; it may be smaller groups of investors that have more pressing questions for you.
+Set aside concerns about which shareholders have the most significant stakes; it may be smaller groups of investors that have more pressing questions for you.

-Proxy advisers might be able to give you a hand in engaging shareholders in a variety of ways.
+Proxy advisers can give you a hand in engaging shareholders in a variety of ways.
 These firms can do more than help you with a proxy campaign.
-Get them to help you identify the key people with each institutional shareholder, and to analyze voting result for trends and insights.
+Get them to help you identify the key people with each institutional shareholder and to analyze voting results for trends and insights.

-OTC PR Group combines public relations, investor relations and media relations into a powerful networking tool.
-We are an experienced firm with the financial knowledge as well as high familiarity and understanding of the investment community.
+OTC PR Group combines public, investor, and media relations into a powerful networking tool.
+We are an experienced firm with financial knowledge, high familiarity, and understanding of the investment community.
 Through our networks of dedicated and creative professionals, we provide a comprehensive social media marketing strategy that benefits our clients and their investors.
 Read more:

 Address: 1825 NW Corporate Blvd.Suite #110 Boca Raton FL.
 33431